Dry Needling Portage Des Sioux, MO

 How Many Sessions Will I Need?

 Again, that we will make a personalized recommendation based on your needs.
 Depending on your injury or pain and how your body heals, you could need anywhere from one to six sessions to get the most out of dry needling.
-We’ll customize your experience to you to get you the maximum benefit and efficiently get you back to the activities that are most important to you.
+We’ll personalize your experience to you to get you the best outcome possible and safely get you back to doing what you love most.

 How Quickly Will I See Improvements With Dry Needling?